Lastory/BrownDust-Calculator/README.md

 * More characters and features are in plan.
 * This project is still in its early stage, which means it will be updated frequently and not very stable.
 You can check the updates at the [release page](https://github.com/Lastory/BrownDust-Calculator/releases).
 * Updates may make the old archive incompatible.
+* At this stage, the application may crash if the input format is incorrect.
+A better error-notification is in project.
-* At this stage, some of the special skills are NOT effective (e.g. "additional ATK boost every turn").
-Some of them are considered as a simple skill (e.g. Siegmund is always calculated as 100% HP.)
+* At this stage, some of the special skills are NOT effective.
+Some of them are considered as a simple skill.
+Check [Skill exception](#skill-exception) for detail.
 * If there is a problem, you can create an issue [here](https://github.com/Lastory/BrownDust-Calculator/issues).
 * For bug report, it will be better if you can attach the "save.save" file for the configuration triggering the bug.

+## Appendix

+### Skill exception
+* Ignored: Additional XXX boost *every turn*
+Affected: Edin
+* Ignored: Additional DMG based on *Taunt/Concentrated Fire* skill
+Affected: Ventana
+* Ignored: Remove Barrier
+Affected: Rafina, Alche
+* Simplified: Additional DMG based on *Remaining HP Rate*
+Affected: Siegmund(always calculated as 100% HP)
+* Simplified: Additional DMG based on *HP Loss Rate*
+Affected: Edin(always calculated as 65% HP, or 35% Lost)

 ## 介绍
 这是一个用于Brown Dust的伤害计算器